Megan Barker

-Megan Elizabeth Barker (born 15 August 1997) is a Welsh professional racing cyclist who currently rides for Team Inspired.
-She was the 2023 National Circuit Race Champion.
+Megan Elizabeth Barker (born 15 August 1997) is a Welsh professional racing cyclist who currently rides for RCC Racing and British Cycling.
+She is the current (2026) National Circuit Race Champion and was also National Circuit Race Champion in 2023.
 She represented Wales at the 2018 Commonwealth Games.
 She was part of the Great Britain squad which won gold in the team pursuit at the 2024 UCI Track Cycling World Championships in Ballerup, Denmark.
 Her elder sister, Elinor Barker, is also a professional cyclist.

 Barker was part of the team pursuit line-up that won bronze at the 2025 UCI Track Cycling World Championships.

+In April 2026, Barker won a silver medal in the team pursuit at the Track World Cup event in Hong Kong.
+In June 2026, she won the British Circuit Race Championships for a second time.
+At the 2026 Commonwealth Games in Glasgow, Barker, along with Jessica Roberts, Anna Morris and Ciara Oliva, won the bronze medal for Wales after defeating England in the team pursuit.